 In addition to the large fines and lengthy prison sentences, a conviction has lifelong consequences.
 This can include difficulty finding a job or housing, losing your right to vote, and being disqualified from certain government assistance programs.

-The penalties you could face for federal charges are much more severe than state-level charges.
+The penalties you could face for federal charges are much more severe than for state-level charges.
 In addition to longer prison terms and larger fines, there is also no parole available for federal charges.
 When federal charges are introduced, the case becomes more complex.
 The process can increase significantly, as can the costs of your case.
 Your case will require double the work if you do not have an attorney who can represent you in both venues.

-People who believed that they would only be charged with simple possession may be surprised to find themselves facing trafficking charges in Asheville, NC.
-Unfortunately, possession is enough to bring trafficking charges against you.
-However, trafficking charges do not mean that you will receive the most severe consequences.
+However, trafficking charges do not mean that you will have the most severe consequences.
 Not only do the circumstances of your case play a role, but so does the type of defense your criminal defense attorney chooses to use.
 There are several common defense strategies for drug trafficking.

 38 Arlington St, Asheville,